Main Content

 Eligibility

-Students currently enrolled or applying for enrollment for Autumn Quarter in any UW Tacoma undergraduate program.
+Students currently enrolled or applying for enrollment for their Junior or Senior years in Autumn Quarter in any UW Tacoma undergraduate program.
 This includes:

 - Currently enrolled UW Tacoma students not intending to graduate prior to Spring quarter.